 Without a doubt, you need to start with research.
 Think of the websites you really love and why you love them, and then try to find out who built them.
 It’s a great idea to tap up your professional network and local businesses for recommendations, too.
 While projects differ and people’s experiences vary, a good recommendation is always worth following up.

 When building your list of potential partners, look through a developer’s case studies to identify who they’ve worked for and the projects involved.
-Ideally, look for custom WordPress development projects with similar requirements to your own – for example, if you need e-commerce development or a membership website, make sure you only shortlist developers who can show you ones they’ve built.
+Ideally, look for custom WordPress development projects with similar requirements to your own – for example, if you need ecommerce development or a membership website, make sure you only shortlist developers who can show you ones they’ve built.

 It may sound obvious, but it’s essential to do more than read the case study.
 Visit the websites they’ve built and test them to see what you think of their quality and usability.
 If you can, it’s worth having a look on different devices – check that the sites look and work just as well on your mobile as they do on your laptop.
 Don’t be shy to contact a team at this stage – good developers are proud of their work and are likely to have clients ready to sing their praises and provide testimonials and references.

 Things to consider

 When choosing a WordPress development company, talk to them about the significant considerations for your project.
 These might include:

 - Migration from an old site